Cupolas of Capitalism

 The Neoclassical New State House

 features a circular central drum tower that is capped with a dome and cupola.
 213 feet tall from ground level to top of cupola.
-More info offsite with a choice of official virtual tours from the website of the Arkansas Secretary of State; a building history from the Encyclopedia of Arkansas; an unofficial photo essay about the building's skewed site placement; and an unofficial photo album from Edward Crim.
+More info offsite with a choice of official virtual tours from the website of the Arkansas Secretary of State and more from its web archived earlier version; a building history from the Encyclopedia of Arkansas; and an unofficial photo essay about the building's skewed site placement.

 View States: A-BC-EF-ILIN-KL-MEMI-MO,